-- Strong analytical and report writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills (verbal and written), demonstrated by previous assignments;
+- Strong knowledge of Moldova's climate change and energy related commitments under the UNFCCC, Paris Agreement, Association Agreement RM-EU and Energy Community Treaty; - Strong understanding of climate change mainstreaming into sectoral policies issue; - Strong analytical and report writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills (verbal and written), demonstrated by previous assignments;

-- Ability to work with government and non-government entities, private sector and other civil society stakeholders including academia, demonstrated by previous assignments; - Ability to work under pressure and stressful situations, and to meet tight deadlines, demonstrated by previous assignments; - Proficiency in English.
+- Ability to work with government and non-government entities, private sector and other civil society stakeholders including academia, demonstrated by previous assignments; - Proficiency in English.
 Knowledge of Romanian and/or Russian will be an asset.